Architects: Antti Lovag

+Text description provided by the architects.
 Fittingly named Palais Bulles, or "Palace of Bubbles," this residence represents the fundamental ideas of architect Antti Lovag, who views architecture as a "form of play- spontaneous, joyful, full of surprise."
 Built in 1989, it rests on a rocky cliff overlooking the Mediterranean Sea.

 The backdrop of many editorial fashion photographs, Palais Bulles is often rented out for film festival parties and other grand events.
 Although most reactions to the building are visual, an important aspect of architecture in Lovag's designs are how they can be inhabited, a term he coined as habitology.

 "Whether for economic reasons or lack of technical solutions, human beings have confined themselves to cubes full of dead ends and angles that impede our movement and break our harmony."
 This explains Lovag's interest in the complexity of spherical and spheroidal rooms that constitute Palais Bulles.
 To Lovag, the straight line is "an aggression against nature," human nature to be more specific.

 The circle structures the way human life is carried out."
 He explored this idea throughout his career, building prototypes and experimental structures that reflected his theories on the human body and it's occupation of space.

 The spherical forms create sensuous interior spaces when they intersect, a bit foreign to the architect's eye but beautiful nonetheless.
 Placement of the windows are typically chosen by the clients of Lovag directly on site, without any prior considerations to where he wanted to feature them.

 Lovag's radical spherical building block is a foil to the known rules of architecture and the known conventions of the standard orthogonal system.
 Although his work is admired by many, Lovag does not have a long list of clients.
 This may have something to do with his philosophy, three conditions he respects; "I don't know what it's going to be like, I don't know when it's going to be finished, and I don't know how much it's going to cost."